 A person can become bankrupt under the Bankruptcy Act in the three following ways:

-- Done by your own free will.
-See also community treatment order (CTO). bankruptcy: the debtor files a debtor’s petition;
+- voluntary bankruptcy: the debtor files a debtor’s petition;

 - involuntary bankruptcy: the creditor(s) files a creditor’s petition; or

-- deceased bankruptcy: the deceased’s lawyer or the The person or organisation to whom a debtor owes a debt. can petition for an order that treats the deceased person as a bankrupt.
+- deceased bankruptcy: the deceased’s lawyer or the creditor can petition for an order that treats the deceased person as a bankrupt.

 Advantages of bankruptcy

-- After (1) To fulfil an obligation or be released from an obligation.
-For example, a debtor can discharge a debt by paying it; a prisoner can be discharged (released) from jail. from bankruptcy, the bankrupt is released from almost all debts (the exceptions are discussed in this chapter).
+- After discharge from bankruptcy, the bankrupt is released from almost all debts (the exceptions are discussed in this chapter).

-- Once a person is declared bankrupt, almost all unsecured creditors are unable to take any further legal action against the debtor in relation to almost all debts (in rare cases the An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. might grant the creditor a right to continue with court action).
+- Once a person is declared bankrupt, almost all unsecured creditors are unable to take any further legal action against the debtor in relation to almost all debts (in rare cases the court might grant the creditor a right to continue with court action).

 - Once a person is declared bankrupt, unsecured creditors should stop making contact with and harassing the bankrupt, and should instead communicate with the trustee about the bankrupt’s debts.

 - Bankrupts with no dependants who have an income of less than $59 559.50 net per annum (as at April 2021, indexed) cannot have any of that income taken to pay their debts.
-However in contrast, low-income wage earners who are not bankrupt may be forced by creditors to make payments from income under a court-ordered A court order that tells an employer to hold money back from an employee’s wages and pay it to a creditor.
-A share of the debtor’s wages go to the creditor every payday until the debt is paid off. order.
-(See Chapter 5.2: Are you in Money that is owed by one person or business to another.?, in relation to attachment of earnings orders and ‘What happens to the bankrupt’s income?’, below, for details about income contributions in bankruptcy.)
+However in contrast, low-income wage earners who are not bankrupt may be forced by creditors to make payments from income under a court-ordered attachment of earnings order.
+(See Chapter 5.2: Are you in debt?, in relation to attachment of earnings orders and ‘What happens to a bankrupt’s income?’, below, for details about income contributions in bankruptcy.)

 Disadvantages of bankruptcy

 - The record is kept on the National Personal Insolvency Index (NPII), which is an electronic index that can be searched by anyone for a nominal fee.
 However, information about debt agreements is not publicly available on the NPII indefinitely.
-The length of time a record is publicly available depends on factors such as whether the An arrangement between a debtor and a creditor for the repayment of an unpaid debt, often by instalments.
-Generally negotiated because the debtor has been unable to pay the debt as originally agreed. is completed, terminated, declared Having no legal effect.
-A void agreement has something wrong with it, so it cannot be a legally binding contract.
-For example, a verbal agreement to buy land would be void, because the law says those contracts have to be in writing., withdrawn, etc. For more information, see AFSA’s website (www.afsa.gov.au/insolvency/i-cant-pay-my-debts/what-are-consequences-debt-agreement).
+The length of time a record is publicly available depends on factors such as whether the debt agreement is completed, terminated, declared void, withdrawn, etc. For more information, see AFSA’s website.

 - Certain areas of employment are not open to bankrupts (because of the rules and legislation regulating that type of employment, not because of any provisions in the Bankruptcy Act).
 A person who is considering bankruptcy should make enquiries about the type of work they do or intend to do, especially if a licence is required.
-Bankruptcy might cause employment problems for company directors, people in managerial positions, lawyers, accountants, tax agents, police officers, All the property a person has, including real property and personal property.
-It is often used to describe property belonging to someone who has died, or the property of a bankrupt. agents, armed forces personnel, some public servants, licensed builders, and security workers.
+Bankruptcy might cause employment problems for company directors, people in managerial positions, lawyers, accountants, tax agents, police officers, estate agents, armed forces personnel, some public servants, licensed builders, and security workers.
 (This is not an exhaustive list.)

 - A bankrupt cannot act as a director or promoter of a corporation, or be involved in the management of a corporation, without the court’s permission.